limithit/Mask2Background/README.md

 * Once installation is complete, restart the Web UI.
 * Note: This extension supports v1.4.0 or higher of AUTOMATIC1111's Stable Diffusion Web UI.

+## How update
+* Delete the `extensions/Mask2Background`,restart the Web UI.
+* Repeat the first installation steps

 ## Usage